kamranahmedse/developer-roadmap/src/data/courses/sql/chapters/manipulating-data/manipulating-data.md

 ---
-title: Data Definition Language
+title: Manipulating Data
 description: Learn the basics of SQL, the language for querying databases.
-order: 3
+order: 4
 ---